borgbackup/borg/docs/internals/data-structures.rst

 Integrity errors are fatal in these files, terminating the program, and are not automatically corrected at this time.

-.. rubric:: chunks.archive.d

-Indices in chunks.archive.d are not transacted and use DetachedIntegrityCheckedFile, which writes the integrity data to a separate ".integrity" file.

-Integrity errors result in deleting the affected index and rebuilding it.
-This logs a warning and increases the exit code to WARNING (1).

 .. _integrity_repo: